dhammanana/google_trans_popup/README.md

 ### Notes for Windows Users

 1. **Hotkey Compatibility**: Ensure your system supports global hotkeys (used by the script for `Ctrl + .`).
-2. **Include Required Files**: If your script depends on additional files (e.g., `config.txt`), you may need to package them with the executable.
-You can include them by using the `--add-data` option with `pyinstaller`.

 Example:

-bash

-CopyEdit

 `pyinstaller --onefile --name googletrans --add-data "google_trans_popup/config.txt;google_trans_popup" google_trans_popup/google_trans.py`